TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 ---- this was the old method for testing, but as of 46:2 (2025) crossref
      could not be bothered to update their test environment for the new schema.
 Therefore testing has to be done in a different way; see above.
-     Hopefully test.crossref.org will be usable again eventually.
+     Hopefully test.crossref.org will be usable again eventually -- and indeed, as of 47:1, it seems that it is.
 #old When all articles are done, and the issue.xml looks ok, can upload to
 #old crossref for them to validate it:
 #old   make upload-test  # in crossref subdirectory